saharmor/realtime-transcription-playground/README.md

 More info here : https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries#before-you-begin<br/>

-Then, set the environment variable `GOOGLE_SERVICE_JSON_FILE` to the file path of the JSON file containing your service account key.
+Then, set the environment variable `GOOGLE_SERVICE_JSON_FILE` to the path of the JSON file containing your service account key, e.g. `/users/sahar/documents/sample-project-3c1a5892b00e.json`.
 Further details can be found in this [Medium article - FIX]()

 # Setup
 1. Clone or fork this repository
 2. Create a virtual environment in the root directory: `python -m venv $ENV_NAME`
 3. Activate the virtual environment: ` source $ENV_NAME/bin/activate` (for MacOS, Unix, or Linux users) or ` .\ENV_NAME\Scripts\activate` (for Windows users)
-4. Install requirements: `pip install -r api/requirements.txt`
+4. Install requirements: `pip install -r backend/requirements.txt`
 5. Set your environment variable `GOOGLE_SERVICE_JSON_FILE` to point to your file path
-6. Run `yarn install` or `npm install` in the root directory
+6. Run `yarn install` in the root directory
+7. Run `yarn start` to start the frontend and `start-backend` to run the backend